by P. Kendall and E. Shackelton* (9/13)

 Process in Pressure Canner

 Test the seals on the jar lids.
 Press flat metal lids at the center of the lid.
-Lids should be slightly concave and should not move.
-Remove screw bands.
+Lids should be slightly concave and not move when pressed.
+Remove screw bands and wipe jars with a clean, damp cloth.
 Label sealed jars with contents, canning method and date.
 Store in a clean, cool, dry, dark place.

 On Guard Against Spoilage

 Low-acid canned vegetables and meats can contain botulism toxin without showing signs of spoilage.
-As a safety precaution, before tasting, boil all home-canned vegetables in a saucepan for 10 minutes, plus 1 minute for each 1,000 feet above sea level (15 minutes at 5,000 feet).
-Boil home-canned spinach or corn for 20 minutes.
-If the food looks spoiled, foams or has an off odor during heating, discard it.
+Given the challenges of high altitude food preservation and as an additional safety precaution, boil all home-canned, low-acid vegetables and meats before tasting or serving in a saucepan for 10 minutes, plus 1 minute for each 1,000 feet above sea level (15 minutes at 5,000 feet).
+If food looks spoiled, foams, or has an off odor during heating, discard it.

 Dispose of all spoiled home-canned food where it will not be eaten by people or pets.
-Boil all spoiled low-acid canned food for 30 minutes before disposing of it.
-This destroys any toxin present and prevents its spread.
+If possible, boil all spoiled, low-acid canned food for 30 minutes before disposing of it to destroy any toxin present and prevent its spread.

 |Vegetable||Preparation and Pack||Processing |